learnk8s/learnk8s.io/src/terraformAks/content.md

 ### Azure Resource Manager Templates

-Often abbreviated ARM.
-ARM is the toolset developed by Microsoft designed to provision and control resources in Azure.
+[Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates), _often abbreviated ARM templates_, are a toolset developed by Microsoft designed to provision and control resources in Azure.

 ARM templates describe a resource and its related dependencies.

 The templates are akin to JSON files and not particularly human friendly.

 Also, ARM lack advanced features such as keeping track of what's being deployed, dry runs, and the ability to modularise and reuse your code.

 If Pulumi gave you the extreme flexibility of writing your own code, ARM takes that away by giving you a semi static JSON file where you can dynamically inject variables.

 Azure Templates are made of two parts:

 1. a generic template and
-2. A parameter file that is used to inject the value in the template
+1. A parameter file that is used to inject the value in the template

 Here you can [find the generic template for the Azure Load Balancer](https://github.com/Azure/azure-quickstart-templates/blob/master/201-1-vm-loadbalancer-2-nics/azuredeploy.json).